Is being a barrister the most exciting law career path?

 Most barristers spend a lot of time meticulously preparing for their cases; however, it is entirely possible that clients may pop up with last minute changes in instructions, or material issues in the case may change or take a turn for the worse.
 These eventualities may cause the complete breakdown of a barrister’s well-prepared strategy.
 Consequently, a lot of tasks already completed may need to be totally redone or changed in ways that involve additional tasks.
 With very little time in which to implement these actions, things can get pretty stressful.

 Barristers are few and far between in the legal sector, so if you want to become one, you need to be highly-intelligent, incredibly determined and extremely talented.
+One of the best ways to discover if this is the right path for you is through some work experience.
 The number of people that want to become barristers massively outstrips the number of places available.
 Furthermore, some people suggest that this is a subsector which is still dominated by candidates with a public school background, although currently there is no data to prove this suggestion!

 Do you see yourself centre-stage in the courtroom (and no, we don’t mean in the docks), blowing the judge and jury away with your eagle-eyed observations and all the while absolutely rocking that white wig?
 If so you should consider a career as a barrister - case closed!